elvitak/rock_papper_scissors/README.md

 ## The Code

-Deployed version of this challenge: XXXX
+Deployed version of this challenge: [Rock Paper Scissors](https://rockpaperscissors2021.netlify.app/)

 Rock Paper Scissors is a simple game where you can play against Your Imaginary Friend.
 Well that is a computer but who wants to play against computers?